 A bit quieter, but without the good beach.
-If your idea of holiday activities consists mainly of lounging in a deckchair, drinking cocktails and knocking back copious amounts of BBQ seafood nightly, then this is for you.
-The south end of White Sand beach isn’t the beach to opt for if you are looking for peace and quiet.
-The main road leads away from the beach and up a hill past the ‘Little Pattaya’ bar area and other budget accommodation and more small bars.
+If your idea of holiday activities consist mainly of lounging in a deckchair, drinking cocktails and knocking back copious amounts of BBQ seafood, then this is for you.
+But the south end of White Sand beach isn’t the beach to opt for if you are looking for peace and quiet.
+At Grand View Resort, the main road leads away from the beach and up a hill past the ‘Little Pattaya’ bar area.
+More budget accommodation and more small bars.

 Klong Prao beach is a long swathe of curving bay split in half by a river estuary which divides it in half.
 The northern section is busier with several 3 star resorts plus a couple of roadside shopping plazas.
 However, the main downside is the high probability of encountering aging male Russian package tourists in their speedos at breakfast.
 More optimistically, the chances of encountering young female Russian tourists in g-strings at breakfast is also very high.

 If you’re on a limited budget and want to spend more on food and drink per day than your accommodation then head to Lonely beach.
 Basic huts clustered amongst reggae bars, tattoo parlours and cheap eateries.
-However, most accommodation is away from the actual sandy beach and many bungalow resorts are now moving more upmarket to cater to the ‘flashpacker’ crowd who like a hot shower, wi-fi and windows in their bungalow, but who also want to drink cheap vodka/redbull buckets and party a little.
+However, most accommodation is away from the actual sandy beach.
+Many bungalow resorts are now moving more upmarket to cater to the ‘flashpacker’ crowd who like a hot shower, wi-fi and windows in their bungalow, as well as drink cheap vodka/redbull buckets and party a little.
 Got traveller’s tales to tell about that time you were ripped off by a tour agent for a tubing trip in Laos?
 You’ll find an audience with a sympathetic ear on Lonely Beach.

-Bailand is the sleepy, backward brother of Lonely Beach, 2km to the north.
+Bailan is the sleepy, backward brother of Lonely Beach, 2km to the north.
 Basic huts and some more comfortable bungalows for those who want peace and quiet on a budget.
-If you like to walk barefoot, have an iPod with songs on it from every UN member state and have been known to pause pretentiously before answering a simple question such as “Where do you come from?” you’ll like it here.
-There’s also one luxury option to be found, the Mercure Hideaway, which has an artificial beach as the bay here is mainly red sand and stones – not suitable for swimming in.
+If you like to walk barefoot, have an iPhone with songs on it from bands from every UN member state and have been known to pause pretentiously before answering a simple question such as “Where do you come from?” you’ll like it here.
+There’s also one luxury option to be found, the Mercure Hideaway, which has a lovely, but artificial, beach as the bay here is mainly red sand and stones.
+So not ideal for swimming in.
 In the past I have written that drinking & dining options in Bailan are limited.
 That is definitely changing rapidly now.
 It’s even possible to have a good night out without having to head to Lonely Beach.

 Koh Chang’s very own ‘Ye Olde Fashioned Quaint Fishing Village’ – in the minds of people who have never been to Koh Chang but just read a tour agent’s brochure.
 Bangbao is the main setting off point for most dive and snorkelling trips.
-Once home to fishermen, now inhabited by tour agents, souvenir sellers, dive schools, coffee shops, large seafood restaurants etc. Some good views, some souvenir shopping at prices lower than White Sand beach, but polluted water and little authentic charm now.
+Once home to fishermen, now inhabited by tour agents, souvenir sellers, dive schools, coffee shops and large seafood restaurants.
+Some great views, some souvenir shopping at prices lower than White Sand beach, but with little authentic charm now.
 Around the bay are a handful of quieter places to stay – notably on the headland to the west.

-Until 2012 I had lumped this in with Bangbao but this rapidly developing beach area on the south coast of Koh Chang has, to my mind, more of a southern Thai island feel to it.
+This rapidly developing beach area on the south coast of Koh Chang has, to my mind, more of a southern Thai island feel to it.
 I don’t really know why but the atmosphere on Klong Kloi beach is totally different to the other beaches on Koh Chang.
-There are deckchairs on the the sand, but this isn’t White Sand beach.
+There are deckchairs on the the sand, but this isn’t a White Sand beach vibe.
 It’s a relatively short stretch if sand, but with a more but has more laid back beach bars than Lonely Beach.
 It’s quiet, like Bailan, but can get very busy during the day.

 Head here to get away from pretty much everything and everyone.
-It’s too quiet for many people but a handful of resorts cater to those who just want to escape and for whom the island experience isn’t enhanced by trips to a tailor’s , internet cafe, souvenir shop or beer bar during their stay.
-On the roadside, which runs down the east coast parallel to the sea, more cosy restaurants and coffee shops are springing up and a growing number of expats now choose to live here in peace and quiet.
+It’s too quiet for many people but a handful of resorts cater to those who just want to escape.
+This may be for you if your island experience isn’t enhanced by trips to a tailor, internet cafe, souvenir shop or beer bar during your stay.
+On the roadside, which runs down the east coast parallel to the sea, more cosy restaurants and coffee shops are springing up.
+Plus a growing number of expats now choose to live here in peace and quiet.

 Salakphet Bay is the huge horseshoe shaped bay in the south east of the island.
 Home to yachts and a small marina.
 If you know your jib from your mainsail head here.
-There’s one very quiet beach, with only a couple of places to stay, on the far south eastern side of the bay.
+There’s one very quiet beach, Long beach, with only a couple of places to stay, on the far south eastern side of the bay.
 And you’ll find fisherman’s villages and a few good places to eat on the western shores.
 Also a couple of waterfalls that are free to enter, one of which is the tallest on the island and rarely visited.
-Again, it’s not a touristy area but it really should be on your itinerary if you want to see more of Koh Chang than just the souvenir shops and beaches.
+It’s not a touristy area.
+But it really should be on your itinerary if you want to see more of Koh Chang than just the souvenir shops and beaches.